 In 2011, commencing the second term of Rev. Fr.
 Tamerlane R. Lana as rector and president, a challenge was posted to the Letran Community to live up a balanced Arriba Spirit, that is integrating Diakonia (Service) with Kerygma (Preaching) and Liturgia (Celebration).
 Consequently, it demanded a review of the existing community development program.
 Thus, the revision which gave birth to the Letran BuildHOPES Community Development Program.

 In 2015, further revision to the said program is expected - the Letran's Build HOPES Community Development Program will be sustained and enhanced.
-To make it better, the CCD will always look into “Opportunities for Improvement” in the light of the concretization of the Vision-Mission of the Colegio.
+To make it better, the Community Extension Department will always look into “Opportunities for Improvement” in the light of the concretization of the Vision-Mission of the Colegio.

 Rev. Fr.
 Clarence Victor C. Marquez, O.P.
 (2015-2019), the 81st Rector and President of Letran Manila and Bataan, expects more from the Center of Community Development to take the lead in providing opportunities for the school community “to venture into new worlds in dialogue and solidarity with the forgotten, the poor, the victims of violence and oppression” in the process of renewal and in the spirit of gratitude following the Acts of the General Chapter of the Order (Trogir 2013) in view of the celebration of the Jubilee of the Order and the celebration of the 400th year anniversary of Letran in 2020.

 The Community Extension Department is responsible for building community awareness, directing and motivating the students and employees of Letran toward community service.
 It is tasked to support the school’s aim of making Letranites dynamic builders and leaders and integrally formed individuals.
 It aims to contribute concretely to nation building through community involvement.
 Specifically, the Center aims to:

 On-site Community Building